abayomi2/ansible2-project/README.md

 Ansible: Configures the provisioned EC2 instances using a role-based structure:

-common: Installs common packages and sets up basic security on all servers.
+common: Installs common packages on all servers.

 app_host: Installs Docker and deploys the specified containerized application.

 node_exporter: Installs and runs Node Exporter on the application host to collect system metrics.

-prometheus: Installs and configures Prometheus on its dedicated server.
-It's configured to scrape metrics from Node Exporter using the server's private IP address and load critical alerting rules.
+prometheus: Installs and configures Prometheus.
+It's configured to scrape metrics from Node Exporter using the server's private IP and load critical alerting rules.

 grafana: Installs and configures Grafana.
-It automatically adds Prometheus as a data source (using its private IP) and imports a complete, pre-configured "Node Exporter Full" dashboard from a local JSON file.
+It automatically adds Prometheus as a data source (using its private IP) and imports a complete, pre-configured dashboard from a local JSON file.

-Observability Flow:

-Node Exporter exposes metrics on the app server (port 9100).

-Prometheus scrapes these metrics over the private network (port 9090).

-Grafana queries Prometheus over the private network and visualizes the data (port 3000).
+CI/CD with GitHub Actions:

+A complete workflow automates the terraform apply and ansible-playbook steps on every push to the main branch, ensuring continuous deployment.

 Features
-Fully Automated Deployment: From cloud resources to application code, the entire stack is deployed automatically.
+Fully Automated Deployment: A push to the main branch triggers a complete deployment.

+Centralized State Management: Uses an S3 remote backend to securely manage Terraform state, making it safe for team collaboration and CI/CD.

-Infrastructure as Code (IaC): All infrastructure is defined in Terraform, ensuring consistency and version control.
+Infrastructure as Code (IaC): All infrastructure is defined in Terraform for consistency and version control.

-Configuration as Code: Server state is defined using Ansible Roles, promoting modularity and reusability.
+Configuration as Code: Server state is defined using Ansible Roles for modularity and reusability.

 Secure by Default:

-Uses SSH keys for access (no password authentication).
+Uses SSH keys for access.

 Implements the principle of least privilege with strict Security Group rules.

-Manages secrets (like the Grafana password) securely using Ansible Vault.
+Manages secrets securely using Ansible Vault.

-Production-Ready Observability:

-A complete monitoring and visualization stack is set up.
+Production-Ready Observability: A complete monitoring and visualization stack is set up with pre-configured alerts and a comprehensive Grafana dashboard.

-Prometheus alerting rules are included for high CPU, memory, and disk usage.

-A comprehensive Grafana dashboard is deployed from a local file for consistent, detailed visualization.

-Idempotent: Both Terraform and Ansible playbooks can be run multiple times, with the system converging to the same desired state without errors.

 Project Structure
 .
+├── .github/workflows/
+│   └── deploy.yml            # CI/CD pipeline definition
 ├── ansible/
 │   ├── roles/
 │   │   ├── app_host/
 │   │   ├── common/
 │   │   ├── grafana/
 │   │   │   └── files/
-│   │   │       └── node_exporter_dashboard.json  # Corrected dashboard
+│   │   │       └── node_exporter_dashboard.json
 │   │   ├── node_exporter/
 │   │   └── prometheus/
 │   │       └── templates/
-│   │           └── alert.rules.yml.j2          # Alerting rules
+│   │           └── alert.rules.yml.j2
-│   ├── group_vars/
+│   ├── group_vars/all/
-│   │   └── all/
-│   │       └── vault.yml                       # Encrypted secrets
+│   │   └── vault.yml
 │   ├── inventory/
 │   │   └── production.ini    # Dynamically generated
-│   ├── ansible.cfg                             # Ansible configuration
+│   ├── ansible.cfg
-│   └── main-playbook.yml                       # Main playbook
+│   └── main-playbook.yml
 ├── terraform/
 │   ├── main.tf
 │   ├── outputs.tf
+│   ├── inventory.tpl
+│   ├── create_backend.tf     # For one-time setup
-│   └── inventory.tpl
+│   └── backend_config.tf     # Configures the remote backend
-└── prod-kp.pem                                 # SSH Private Key
+└── prod-kp.pem

 Prerequisites
 AWS Account: With credentials configured for the AWS CLI.